 The reason I find a problem with pragmatism is that most people oversimplify situations.
 The term ‘lesser of two evils’ is a prime example of this.
 In most cases where this phrase is applied, two alternatives do not constitute the entire pool of choices.
 Instead, the ‘two’ refers to the ‘two’ pragmatic, or most-likely/easiest choices.
 The less likely choices are disregarded out of expedience, and often become a self-fulfilling prophecy since the pragmatic never pursue them in the first place — especially in populist arenas like democratic elections or assemblies.

-The main and most outstanding difference between this form of pragmatism and what I refer to as ‘practical realism’ is that realism requires taking all possible or available options into account.
+The main and most outstanding difference between this form of pragmatism and what I refer to as ‘practicable realism’ is that realism requires taking all possible or available options into account.
 Acting in this way, one might use pragmatic-like criteria to determine their actions (picking the lesser evil from a given list of alternatives) but ONLY when no other alternatives exist.
 In contrast, the pragmatist ignores or otherwise disregards the difficult or unlikely choices in favor of the easy or likely ones.

 Besides being bad philosophy, this pragmatic approach to decision making is lazy, cowardly and irresponsible.
 If a better alternative exists, you should pursue the better alternative in ALL CASES.
 This does not mean that some aspects of pragmatic thinking might help you determine what is the ‘best’ alternative, but it means that you must rank likeliness as secondary to what is proper, good and right whenever considering a course of action.** editor note: to further differentiate this concept from ‘pragmatism’ which is often expressed through ‘practical’ solutions, I am changing my wording to use the word ‘practicable’ (which is more accurate to the concept anyway) for better clarity.